 Performance testing is one of the most important phases of any product launch as it verifies and validates the overall product performance.
-This testing can be done in different forms depending upon the resource availability and the type and volume of user base.
-The main agenda behind conducting performance testing to any product is to make sure the performance of the product is as expected before it gets launched in the market.
-Through Performance Testing Tutorial, let us learn about Performance Testing in depth.
+This testing can be done in different forms depending upon the resource availability and the type and volume of the user base.
+The main agenda behind conducting performance testing on any product is to make sure the performance of the product is as expected before it gets launched in the market.
+Through the Performance Testing Tutorial, let us learn about Performance Testing in depth.

 Want to Become a Performance Testing Developer?
 Visit here to Learn Performance Testing Online Training

 What is Performance Testing?

 The process of validation of a project or system across parameters like scalability, reliability, speed, resource usage, stability, etc is called Perf or Performance Testing.
 This testing is done to ensure that the software or the system is durable enough to perform as per set expectations under a heavy workload and generate the desired output.
 It is a qualitative testing technique that verifies the product under test across these parameters.

 Like any other testing, that uncovers the loopholes and problem points in a given product, performance testing also brings up the weak point in the product under test.
 It indicates the scope of improvement in any product that is being tested over issues like a delayed response, large turnaround time, problems in running multiple commands simultaneously, and other inconsistencies across the software or the product.
 A bad test result indicates the overall poor usability of the product and calls for some improvements in it.